homer0/projext/documents/projectConfiguration.md

 ## `copy`

-These settings are for the feature that enables woopack to copy files when building targets:
+These settings are for the feature that enables projext to copy files when building targets:

 ```js
 {